-The School System's current assets increased approximately \$4.31 million over the prior year.
-There was a \$2.89 million increase in balances held in bank deposits and investments resulting primarily from revenues exceeding expenditures at the fund level.
-Amounts due from other governments decreased by \$1.19 million.
-Other receivables increased by \$3.34 related to the sale of land which closed at year end.
-All other components of current assets decreased \$0.72 million.
+The School System's current assets increased approximately \$19.11 million over the prior year.
+There was a \$17.20 million increase in balances held in bank deposits and investments resulting primarily from timing of payments to vendors at year end.
+Amounts due from other governments increased by \$3.65 million.
+Other receivables decreased by \$3.33 related to the sale of land which closed at the end of prior year.
+All other components of current assets increased \$1.59 million.

-The School System's capital assets had a \$13.17 million net increase.
-Depreciation and amortization of \$22.08 million reduced the net book value of capital assets.
-The School System expended \$35.71 million in capital outlay, primarily related to the educational Special Purpose Local Option Sales Tax (SPLOST) projects.
-Both SPLOST funds provide funding for textbooks and instructional materials, computers, technology upgrades, transportation, security, facility improvements, and general obligation debt reduction.
-The School System also disposed of several assets that had a net book value at the time of disposal of \$0.89 million.
+The School System's capital assets had a \$1.65 million net decrease.
+Depreciation and amortization of \$23.48 million reduced the net book value of capital assets.
+The School System expended \$24.31 million in capital outlay, primarily related to the educational Special Purpose Local Option Sales Tax (SPLOST) projects.
+All three SPLOST funds provide funding for textbooks and instructional materials, computers, technology upgrades, transportation, security, facility improvements, and general obligation debt reduction.
+Additionally, with the implementation of GASB Statement No. 96, the School System recorded \$0.37 million of right-to-use subscription-based assets as of July 1, 2022.
+The School System disposed of several assets that had a net book value at the time of disposal of \$2.85 million.

-The School System's deferred outflows of resources decreased \$12.97 million.
+The School System's deferred outflows of resources increased \$88.21 million.
 Deferred outflows consist of three components: pensions, OPEB and loss on refunding of bonds.
 Actuarial assumptions are made in determining the total pension liability and total OPEB liability of each plan.
 As those assumptions change, changes in the liability calculation are recorded as either deferred outflows or deferred inflows of resources.
-The deferred outflows of resources related to pensions are created by changes in the School System's portion of the entire plan and differences between the School System's contributions and its proportionate share of contributions (\$4.41 million, a decrease of \$3.74 million over prior year balance), differences between expected and actual experience (\$22.54 million, an increase of \$11.29 million over prior year balance) and changes in actuarial assumptions (\$18.28 million, a decrease of \$8.34 million over prior year balance).
-Furthermore, the TRS pension liability was measured as of June 30, 2021, one year prior to the balance sheet date.
+The deferred outflows of resources related to pensions are created by changes in the School System's portion of the entire plan and differences between the School System's contributions and its proportionate share of contributions (\$1.00 million, a decrease of \$3.41 million over prior year balance), differences between expected and actual experience (\$14.04 million, a decrease of \$8.50 million over prior year balance), changes in actuarial assumptions (\$50.92 million, an increase of \$32.64 million over prior year balance) and differences between projected and actual earnings on pension plan investments (\$66.46 million, an increase of \$66.46 over prior year balance).
+Furthermore, the TRS pension liability was measured as of June 30, 2022, one year prior to the balance sheet date.
 As a result, the contributions that the School System made after that date are recorded on the statement of net position as deferred outflows of resources.
-The contributions made in 2022 were \$1.41 million higher than in 2021 due to higher salaries and a higher employer contribution rate.
-As a result, deferred outflows related to pensions decreased \$5.60 million.
+The contributions made in 2023 were \$2.80 million higher than in 2022 due to higher salaries and a higher employer contribution rate.
+As a result, deferred outflows related to pensions increased \$89.99 million.
 The deferred outflows of resources related to OPEB are created from similar changes.
-The change in proportion and differences between the School System's contributions and proportionate share of contributions decreased \$1.03 million, actuarial assumptions changes decreased \$5.26 million, differences between projected and actual earnings on investments decreased \$0.44 million and contributions to the plan subsequent to the measurement date decreased \$0.19 million over the prior year.
-As a result of these changes, the deferred outflows of resources related to OPEB decreased \$6.92 million.
+The change in proportion and differences between the School System's contributions and proportionate share of contributions decreased \$1.03 million, actuarial assumptions changes decreased \$5.70 million, differences between projected and actual earnings on investments increased \$0.67 million, differences between expected and actual experience increased \$4.40 million and contributions to the plan subsequent to the measurement date increased \$0.33 million over the prior year.
+As a result of these changes, the deferred outflows of resources related to OPEB decreased \$1.33 million.
 The deferred loss on refunding of bonds that occurred in fiscal year 2014 decreased \$0.45 million as the loss is being amortized over the life of the refunding bonds.